Collaboration Workshops for Leaders and Teams

 - Theatre Improv games, such as Yes And vs Yes But to build on ideas rather than tear them apart

-- Collaborative poetry writing to solve
+- Collaborative poetry writing to solve problems

 - Visual -dialogues to communicate through imagery